James Manning (minister)

 James Manning (October 22, 1738 – July 29, 1791) was an American Baptist minister, educator and legislator from Providence, Rhode Island.
 He was the first president of Brown University and one of its most involved founders, and served as minister of the First Baptist Church in America.

 Early life and education

 Manning was born in Elizabethtown, New Jersey.
-At the age of 18, he attended Hopewell Academy in Hopewell, New Jersey under the direction of Reverend Isaac Eaton in preparation for his religious studies.
+At the age of 18, he attended Hopewell Academy in Hopewell, New Jersey under the direction of the Reverend Isaac Eaton in preparation for his religious studies.
 In 1762, he graduated from the College of New Jersey, which would later become Princeton University.
 At Princeton, Manning studied under president Samuel Finley who served under a board of trustees that declared, "Our idea is to send into the World good Scholars and useful members of Society."
 One of the 130 graduates Finley sent out during his five-year presidency was, notably, the Rev. James Manning.
 He married Margaret Stites in the year of his graduation from Princeton and a few weeks after the marriage he was publicly ordained by Scotch Plains' Baptist Church.